Tropical trigonal curves

-\begin{rk} Consider the case where $T$ is a path.
+\begin{rema} Consider the case where $T$ is a path.
 The condition on the edges over vertices of valence $2$ ensures the graph to be maximal with respect to trigonal contraction.

-We will now show that in fact that if $G$ admits a non-degenerate harmonic morphism of degree $3$ from a graph $G_T'$ where the above condition is not satisfied, then it is not maximal, since it also admits another non-degenerate harmonic morphism of degree $3$ from a graph $G_1',$ which is a trigonal contraction of a $3$-ladder.
+We will now show that in fact that if $G$ admits a non-degenerate harmonic morphism of degree $3$ from a graph $G_T'$ where the above condition is not satisfied, then it is not maximal, since it also admits another non-degenerate harmonic morphism of degree $3$ from a graph $G_1',$ which is a trigonal contraction of a~$3$-ladder.

-More precisely, if $(G,w,\varphi_T')$ is a trigonal type with a morphism $\varphi_T':G_T'\to T$ with $(G_T')^{\operatorname{st}}=G$ such that $G_T'$ is constructed as $G_T,$ without the condition on the edges over vertices of valence $2$ , then $G$ also admits a degree $3$ harmonic morphism $G_1\to T_1$ with $(G_1)^{\operatorname{st}}=G$ and such that $G_1$ is the trigonal contraction of a $3$-ladder $G_T.$
+More precisely, if $(G,w,\varphi_T')$ is a trigonal type with a morphism $\varphi_T':G_T'\to T$ with $(G_T')^{\operatorname{st}}=G$ such that $G_T'$ is constructed as $G_T,$ without the condition on the edges over vertices of valence $2$ , then $G$ also admits a degree $3$ harmonic morphism $G_1\to T_1$ with $(G_1)^{\operatorname{st}}=G$ and such that $G_1$ is the trigonal contraction of a $3$-ladder~$G_T.$

 In fact, let us consider $G_T'$ whose construction is analogous to that of $3$-ladder $G_T,$ but with the difference that the edges over vertices of valence $2$ are all incident to vertices in the same two copies of $T$.
-Then, for any choice over the vertices of valence $1,$ we can consider instead the harmonic morphism that identifies the vertical edge over the consecutive vertex of valence 2 with the unique vertex of valence $3$ over the leaf.
-For instance we can assume the graph $G_T'$ to be as the graph in Figure \ref{fg:not_max}, with a second harmonic morphism depicted by $G_1'\to T_1,$ both with stable model as the graph in the left in Figure \ref{fg:equiv}.
+Indeed, for any choice of vertical edges made over the vertices of valence $1,$ we have two possible morphisms.
+The first one is the one that follows from the usual construction, where all vertical edges are contracted.
+The second is instead obtained by considering the vertical edges together with their consecutive horizontal one (glued by a single vertex of valence $2$) and contract them to the same vertex that is the image of the unique vertex of valence $3$.
+For instance we can assume the graph $G_T'$ to be as the graph in Figure~\ref{fg:not_max}, with a second harmonic morphism depicted by $G_1'\to T_1,$ both with stable model as the graph in the left in Figure~\ref{fg:equiv}.

-It is then easy to check that we can obtain $G'_1$ as the trigonal contraction of a $3$-ladder $G_T,$ as in Figure \ref{fg:not_max2}.
+It is then easy to check that we can obtain $G'_1$ as the trigonal contraction of a $3$-ladder $G_T,$ as in Figure~\ref{fg:not_max2}.